 Address: 3201 S Wayzata Blvd, Minneapolis, MN 55416, United States

 Brownie Lake Park in Minneapolis is the city’s northernmost lake, forming part of the Chain of Lakes, a collection of lakes with Cedar Lake, Lake of the Isles, Bde Maka Ska, and Lake Harriet.

-The park itself is located on the western banks of Cedar Lake Parkway and is far enough away from civilization to offer tranquility that you will hardly remember that you are in the middle of Minneapolis.
+The park itself is located on the western banks of Cedar Lake Parkway.
+It is far enough away from civilization to offer tranquility that you will hardly remember that you are in the middle of Minneapolis.

-Minneapolis has many lakes, allowing residents an opportunity to stay active during the winter by ice skating, snowshoeing, cross-country, or even ice fishing.
-The Twin Cities is nationally renowned for its local parks because it has so many lakes with natural beauty.
+Minneapolis has many lakes, allowing residents to stay active during the winter by ice skating, snowshoeing, cross-country, or even ice fishing.
+The Twin Cities is nationally renowned for its local parks because it has many lakes and natural beauty.